Derry City F.C.: Entry into the League of Ireland

 Derry applied to join the reorganised League of Ireland (the league in the Republic of Ireland) in 1985 with the Brandywell as its home.
 The move required special dispensation from the IFA and FIFA, but eventually Derry was admitted to the league's new First Division for 1985, joining as semi-professionals.
 As its stadium was situated in a staunchly republican area once known as "Free Derry", with a history of scepticism towards the RUC in the local community, Derry received special permission from UEFA to steward its own games.
 The presence of the RUC was regarded as more likely to provoke trouble than help prevent it.

 Derry's first match in the new system was a 3–1 League of Ireland Cup win over Home Farm of Dublin at the Brandywell on 8 September 1985.
 The return of senior football to Derry attracted large crowds.
 Later in the season, after turning professional, it won the League of Ireland First Division Shield with a 6–1 aggregate victory over Longford Town.
-The following year – 1987 – Derry won the First Division and promotion to the Premier Division, staying there since.
+The following year – 1987 – Derry won the First Division along with promotion to the Premier Division, remaining there for the subsequent 22 years.
 The club reached the 1988 FAI Cup final, but lost to Dundalk.
 The next season – 1988–89 – the club was financially forced to revert to semi-professional status but Jim McLaughlin's side managed to win a treble; the league, the League Cup and the FAI Cup.
 Qualifying for the 1989–90 European Cup, it met past winners, Benfica, in the first round.